eclab/edisyn/README.md

 #### Rosetta and the M1

-At present Edisyn only runs under Rosetta on the M1, because CoreMidi4J is compiled for Intel I believe.
-Hopefully we'll get that dealt with soon.
+At present Edisyn only runs under Rosetta on the M1, because its package contains an Intel-only Java VM (because I ownly own an Intel Mac and am not running Big Sur).
+Don't expect things to change until I get an M1.
+If you have installed Java yourself, you can run Edisyn from the command line (see later below) and it'll probably run natively.

 #### If Edisyn bombs in MacOS on selecting a patch editor...